Japan November Machinery Orders Beat Forecast on Strong Factory Investment

 13:08 JST, January 20, 2025

-Tokyo (Jiji Press)—Japan’s seasonally adjusted core machinery orders in November last year grew 3.4 pct from the previous month, the Cabinet Office said Monday.
+TOKYO (Jiji Press) — Japan’s seasonally adjusted core machinery orders in November last year grew 3.4% from the previous month, the Cabinet Office said Monday.

-The November growth, which followed a 2.1 pct increase the previous month, came against the median forecast of a 0.4 pct drop in a Jiji Press poll of 16 economic research institutes.
+The November growth, which followed a 2.1% increase the previous month, came against the median forecast of a 0.4% drop in a Jiji Press poll of 16 economic research institutes.

 Machinery orders are showing signs of picking up, the Cabinet Office said, upgrading its basic assessment.

-Machinery orders from manufacturers rose 6.0 pct to ¥462.9 billion after advancing 12.5 pct the previous month.
-Core orders from nonmanufacturers were up 1.2 pct at ¥453.7 billion following a 1.2 pct decline.
+Machinery orders from manufacturers rose 6% to ¥462.9 billion after advancing 12.5% the previous month.
+Core orders from nonmanufacturers were up 1.2% at ¥453.7 billion following a 1.2% decline.

-Overall machinery orders, including those from the public sector and abroad, fell 14.4 pct to ¥2,981.7 billion following a 21.1 pct jump.
+Overall machinery orders, including those from the public sector and abroad, fell 14.4% to ¥2.98 trillion following a 21.1% jump.

 -